1996 NCAA conference realignment

 The 1996 NCAA conference realignment was initiated by the dissolution of the Southwest Conference (SWC), the formation of the Big 12 Conference and Conference USA (C-USA), and the expansion of the Western Athletic Conference to 16 teams.
-This "new" WAC ultimately did not last long, as eight of its 16 members left the conference in 1999 and founded the Mountain West Conference.
+Overall, 27 schools changed conference affiliation, and the Big 12 and WAC joined the Southeastern Conference as the first modern power conferences in college football.